tpospisil/myAutomationScripts/README.md

 **Limitations:**
 - The script is not currently set up to handle claims which have been marked as `ptl == true`

+## policyCreate.py
+This script will automatically create a new Policy Request (single vehicle) on the Policy portal.
+There is a small amount of setup work required for each user:

+**Pre-requisite non-standard python libraries:**
+- selenium (via `pip install`)
+- names (via `pip install`)
+  - Generates random name for each policy

+**Changes required in the script:**
+- Alter the string sent to `loginEmail` to match intended user's username for the target server
+- Alter the string sent to `loginPwd` to match intended user's password for the target server